-The sampling grids for TIS measurements are outlined in Table 4.1-1 of CTIA 01.20 [5].
+The sampling grid for TIS measurements is 30° steps in both θ - and φ -axes.
 The uncertainty arises from an assessment of how different the results for this spacing would be from an infinitely small sampling grid.
 It is possible to argue that, since all test houses are required to measure at the same 30° grid points using the same coordinate axes, all results would have the same value of uncertainty.
 However, this is not an adequate assessment since some carriers will be basing acceptance of handsets on the assumption that the measured values are correct; we need therefore to include, as an uncertainty, the contribution of this effect.